El Bulli: Closure

 In 2010, Ferran Adrià announced he would close El Bulli in 2012, due to the massive monetary loss it was incurring.
 He was quoted by The New York Times as planning to replace it with a culinary academy.
 He later denied the announcement, saying that The New York Times had misquoted him, and stated that El Bulli would reopen in 2014 after a two-year hiatus, as "initially planned" and would still serve food.
 Adrià later confirmed, in an October 2010 Vanity Fair article, that the restaurant would be closing permanently after July 2011.

 In 2011, their website stated: "On July 30th 2011 El Bulli will have completed its journey as a restaurant.
 We will transform into a creativity center, opening in 2014.
 Its main objective is to be a think-tank for creative cuisine and gastronomy and will be managed by a private foundation."
 Bourdain interpreted the goal of the new El Bulli Foundation to be an elite culinary and dining experience development workshop, hosting not only chefs but "architects, philosophers, [and] designers", and allowing them to "not just share [their] successes, but to share [their] mistakes or [their] process with the world as it's happening" by providing a forum to explore such concepts as "do we need a dining room?"
 In 2021, The Observer named the closure of El Bulli as one of the 20 "key moments in food" of the prior 20 years.

 Film

 El Bulli: Cooking in Progress is a documentary about the restaurant highlighting the iterative creative process that occurred behind the scenes.
 Directed by Gereon Wetzel, the film follows the creative team led by Ferran Adrià through the whole 2008–2009 season.
 It premiered at the 2010 International Documentary Film Festival in Amsterdam.

-Somerset House
+Exhibition

-In July 2013, Somerset House in London hosted an exhibition dedicated to the food of Ferran Adrià and El Bulli.
+From July to September 2013, Somerset House in London hosted an exhibition dedicated to the food of Ferran Adrià and El Bulli.
 The exhibition looked back over the evolution of the restaurant's laboratory and kitchen.
 Multimedia displays examined the methods behind the creation of signature dishes and original sketches and hand written notes of the recipe creations were on display with plasticine models of the dishes that were served.

+Bullinianos

+An important legacy of El Bulli is the long list of relevant chefs from around the world who spent some time in the restaurant's kitchens during their training or research stage periods.
+The El Bulli Foundation website includes a complete list of all the chefs who have worked there throughout its long history, known as Bullinianos.
+Among the most internationally recognized are: Andoni Luis Aduriz (1993–94), from Mugaritz, José Andrés (1987–88), Massimo Bottura (2000) from Osteria Francescana, René Redzepi (2000) - Noma, Joan Roca (1989) and Jordi Roca (2001), from El Celler de Can Roca, Eduard Xatruch (1999-2011), Oriol Castro (1996-2011) and Mateu Casañas (1997-2011), from Disfrutar, and Aitor Zabala (2006-2009).